 Is there an additional fee if my spouse wants to attend the class with me?

 Nope!
 The fee for the class covers one or both parents, so there’s no need to pay extra if your spouse wants to be involved as well!

 During an infant massage class, will you be massaging my baby?

 The purpose of an infant massage class is to teach you how to massage your own little one.
 Because infant massage promotes bonding and attachment, it is recommended that you as a parent or caregiver provide massage to your infant before anyone else.
 In addition, you benefit from the hormonal and non-verbal communicative effects of massaging your little one which I encourage you to take advantage of.
-At no point will I massage your baby personally; techniques will be described while demonstrated on a doll for auditory and visual learners, and I will assist by answering questions and correcting positioning if necessary.
+Techniques will be described while demonstrated on a doll for auditory and visual learners, and I will assist by answering questions and correcting positioning if necessary.

 Can my baby’s older sibling/grandparent give massage?